2/3 of Women in STEM Roles Quit Within 15 Years

 There’s a rise in company programs to address bias.
 But the current structure of work is still so complex that this alone won’t shift the trend.

-But there’s hope.
 Each month we hear of dozens of companies launching women’s leadership development initiatives in their organizations.
 We learn that companies are implementing quotas to fill more senior roles with women.
-We see the dial changing as the need for diversity in organizations is finally proving itself, as shown in a recent Catalyst article that found that the Fortune 500 companies with the most women on the board boasted 42% higher return on sales and 66% higher return on financial equity than those with the lowest percentage of women on their boards.
+We see the dial changing as the need for diversity in organizations is finally proving itself, as shown in a recent Catalyst article that found that the Fortune 500 companies with the most women on their boards boasted 42% higher return on sales and 66% higher return on financial equity than those with the lowest percentage of women on their boards.

-Within our STEM women’s leadership programs — particularly the Advancing Technical Women program — we focus on what we’ve found can most directly advance the careers of passionate women engineers:
+Within STEM women’s leadership programs, we recommend a focus on what we’ve found can most directly advance the careers of passionate women engineers:

 - Get clear on the real value you bring to your work, your team, and the organization.